On triple intersections of three families of unit circles: Unit circles spanned by points on three unit circles

 Applying explicitly the chain rule, we have, for an arbitrary point $(v_x,v_y)$ on the relatively open portion $(\gamma')^-$ of $\gamma'$ between $q_0$ and $(v_\xi,v_\eta)$, with corresponding points $x,y\in C_2$,

 where $w$, $z$, and $w'$ are as defined above.
 By (\ref{deriv}), this is a product of four fractions, and the above assumption about $(v_\xi,v_\eta)$ means that the numerator or denominator of at least one of these fractions is zero at $\xi$, but they all remain nonzero before reaching $\xi$.
+Call $(a,b)$ an \emph{ultra-degenerate} pair if (at least) one numerator and one denominator of $\Phi'_{a,b}$ vanish simultaneously at $\xi$.

+We will shortly show that ultra-degenerate pairs are sparse, and handle them all via a global argument that does not depend on $\gamma'$.
+For the time being, we ignore all such pairs.
+(The exceptional set $U$ in the proposition will be the set of these ultra-degenerate pairs.)

+In other words, excluding ultra-degenerate pairs, $\Phi'_{a,b}(v_x)$, which is equal to the slope of the tangent at the corresponding point on $\gamma'$ (assuming that point to be non-singular), becomes zero or tends to $\infty$ at $v_\xi$, so $\gamma'$ has a (one-sided) horizontal or vertical tangent at $(v_\xi,v_\eta)$.

 For technical reasons that will become clearer later on, we trace $\gamma'$ from $q_0$ in both increasing and decreasing $v_x$-direction.